 specified means specified in the regulations.

-[Section 59I inserted by No. 39 of 1999 s.
+[Section 59I inserted: No. 39 of 1999 s.
 7.]

 59J.
 Regulations; Building Services Account to be credited with certain fees

 (1) Regulations may be made under section 61 for all or any of the purposes, or about all or any of the matters, set out in Schedule 3.